First an explanation for those who have stumbled on

 do them at a 20% discount while wwoofing here.

-Those who have their own computer with them can use
+Those who have their own computer or other gadget with

 How to get here?
 See some driving